open-sauced/open-sauced/CONTRIBUTING.md

 1. Always leave screenshots for visuals changes
 1. Always leave a detailed description  in the Pull Request.
 Leave nothing ambiguous for the reviewer.
-1. Always review you code first.
+1. Always review your code first.
 Do this by leaving comments in your coding noting questions, or interesting things for the reviewer.
-1. Always with communicate.
+1. Always communicate.
 Whether it is in the issue or the pull request, keeping the lines of communication helps everyone around you.

 ## Setup